 Assisting members of the community with free dog and cat food and other supplies during times of financial hardship.
 To date, BDAR has provided more than 50,000 pounds of free food and supplies to the community.

 Qualified pet owners in Laramie County can receive supplemental amounts of dog and cat food (cat food supply varies) to help feed their pets.
 The Empty Dish Pet Pantry is not a resource for rescue organizations or other animal shelters.
-Since we now offer low cost spay and neuter services through the No-Litter Critter Convoy, unaltered pets will not be eligible to receive free food.

 New Clients: All new clients must come to the Empty Dish Pet Pantry in person to complete the enrollment form.
 Enrollment forms must be renewed at the beginning of each year.
 You may complete an application at 3619 Evans between 9 a.m. and 5 p.m.
 Monday through Friday, by appointment, at a scheduled food distribution, or online.
 Visit our events calendar to see the schedule for upcoming distribution days.